Tom Reamy: Published writer

 In the early 1970s, having honed his writing craft quietly for many years, Reamy felt confident enough to begin submitting his fiction to the genre's magazines and original short story anthologies; his work began selling almost immediately, the first two stories being bought on the very same day.
 Thirteen stories of various lengths and one novel were completed before his untimely death.

 Reamy's only novel Blind Voices, published posthumously in both hardcover and mass-market paperback editions, earned critical comparisons with the works of Richard Matheson, Ray Bradbury, and Harlan Ellison.
 The novel deals with the arrival of a strange and wonderful “freak show” at a rural town in Kansas during the 1920s and its effects on the lives of the residents.
 While not quite as polished as those authors’ works (there was some question as to whether Reamy intended another polish draft of the novel), critics regarded Blind Voices as an exceptional first novel, causing both fans and critics to ponder how important a figure he could have become if he had lived.

 Other than Blind Voices, the only other Tom Reamy book is a posthumous collection of his shorter fiction, San Diego Lightfoot Sue and Other Stories, also published in both hardcover and mass-market paperback.
-The volume has an insightful and passionate introduction, "Embrace the Departing Shadow," by Harlan Ellison, surveying Reamy's stories and his short career before his untimely death).
+The volume has an insightful introduction, "Embrace the Departing Shadow," by Harlan Ellison, surveying Reamy's stories and his short career before his death).
 The story "San Diego Lightfoot Sue" won the 1975 Nebula Award for Best Novelette, and was a finalist for the 1976 Hugo Award for Best Novelette.

 Death

 Tom Reamy died on November 4, 1977, at age 42 while at his home in Independence, Missouri.
 He was found dead from a heart attack, slumped over his typewriter seven pages into a new, untitled story for editor Edward L. Ferman at The Magazine of Fantasy & Science Fiction.
 He was laid to rest in Woodson Cemetery in Woodson, Texas, where other members of the Reamy family were interred.
-Prior to his death, Reamy and artist George Barr had begun working again on their graphic novel adaptation of Poul Anderson's fantasy novel The Broken Sword, which had begun appearing a decade before in the pages of Reamy's Trumpet; the project languished after his untimely death.
+Prior to his death, Reamy and artist George Barr had begun working again on their graphic novel The Broken Sword, an adaptation of Poul Anderson's fantasy novel of the same name, which had begun appearing a decade before in the pages of Reamy's Trumpet; the project languished after his untimely death.